The Ethics of AI-Powered Decision-Making: Can We Eliminate Bias?

 1. Data Bias

 AI models learn from historical data, and if that data is incomplete, imbalanced, or contains historical inequalities, the AI system will inherit those biases.
-For example:
+The way we train models—using diverse, accurate, and representative data—is crucial to reducing bias and ensuring fairness.
+Prejudice in society—such as racism, classism, or ageism—can be reflected in training data, leading to biased AI outcomes.
+Here are some examples:

 - Historical Bias: If past data reflects discriminatory practices, AI can perpetuate them.
 For instance, AI-powered credit scoring systems may disadvantage minority groups due to past lending discrimination.